> Academics > Course

 CRJS 1301 (3-3-0) Crime in America

 An introductory course that examines American crime problems in a historical perspective, social and policy factors, crime trends, and prevention and characteristics of crime.
-Fall.
+Fall, Spring Online.

 CRJS 1302 (3-3-0) Introduction to Criminal Justice (S-L)

 An introduction to the nature and impact of crime, philosophy and history of criminal justice, and an overview of the criminal justice system.
 This course contains a field-based service-learning component.
 Fall, Spring, Summer, Online.

 CRJS 1310 (3-3-0) Police Systems and Practices